liaswapna/find-the-city-google-maps/README.md

 ### Overview
 ---
-React-based Google Maps app that allows the user to enter the city, search and display on google maps.
-Build with components, utilized React lifecycle methods to query and display city based on user searches.
-This app uses React, Node and Express
+A simple web application that displays the location of a city on a Map based on the user input.
+This is built on React components, and utilizes React lifecycle methods to query and display city based on user searches.
+This app uses React, Node, Express and the Google Place Library.

 ### Getting Started
 ---
-* Clone down repo ``` git@github.com:liaswapna/find-the-city-google-maps.git```.
+* Clone the repo ``` git@github.com:liaswapna/find-the-city-google-maps.git```.
 * Navigate to the repo ```cd find-the-city-google-maps```.
 * Run command ```npm install``` in Terminal or GitBash
 * Run command ```npm start``` to start ther server.